-Greetings citizens of the world!
+Greetings citizens of the world.
+We are Fancy Bears'.

 Today we publish the materials leaked from the IAAF officials in order to show the scale of doping violations in track and field and to expose inefficiency of anti-doping control.